catlovesyou/catlovesyou/README.md

-Hi, I'm cat / yecats ᗢ₊･,,
+Hi, I'm cat / yecats,,

-I go by They / Them.

 I'm (very) new to coding, but, i want to give it a shot :D I'm interested in one day designing websites, and more!.